aseba/GistPy/Readme.md

 mv GistPy /usr/local/bin/GistPy
 ```

-Ti configure GistPy executing GistPy once and follow the steps on screen.
+To configure GistPy executing GistPy once and follow the steps on screen.

 You can use your username and password or a [username and access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use)